zielu/SVNToolBox/README.md

 Enhances IntelliJ IDEA SVN integration

 ## Development status
-Plugin is in strict maintenance mode so no new features are expected only bug fixes and releases for new IntelliJ versions.
+Plugin is deprecated - there will be no new releases or bug-fixes.

 ## Jetbrains plugin repository
 [Plugin repository page](https://plugins.jetbrains.com/plugin/7321-svntoolbox)